TimBluesWin/it-project-management/README.md

 For installation of the application only the following guide is necessary!

-## Installation of software & packages
+## Installation of Software & Packages

 You must have installed:
 - python 3.x (best the latest verision) and pip: https://www.python.org/downloads/